-CREATING A VIBRANT ECONOMY Table A.21 VE3 - FLEXIBLE APPROACH TO EXISTING EMPLOYMENT LAND Reasons for Alternatives Considered Supporting sustainable economic growth is one of the five core planning puresource for local and external investment thereby contributing to economi and help maintain a diverse economy to ensure all sectors of employment c growth.
+CREATING A VIBRANT ECON OMY Table A.21 VE3 - FLEXIBLE APPROACH TO EXISTING EMPLOYMENT LAND Reasons for Alternatives Considered Supporting sustainable economic growth is one of the five core planning presource for local and external investment thereby contributing to economic and help maintain a diverse economy to ensure all sectors of employment c growth.
 Protection of such zonings will facilitate future economic growth Options Option 1 Protect areas of existing employment against other competing uses to facilitate opportunities for economic regeneration and employment growth Option 2 Apply a more rigid approach and retain all employment land Summary Ensure an ample supply of suitable land to meet future economic development needs within the plan area, with a presumption in favour of retention.
 However, it acknowledges the need to adopt a flexible approach to allow for alternative uses on employment land where such sites are not capable of accommodating similar employment uses, to ensure on-going beneficial use of land and to maximise potential.
 Ensure that all employment land is retained irrespective of need and local context.
 It sets a clear presumption of retention with no flexibility to alternative uses.
 Social Effects Significant positive effects: Whilst there is a presumption in favour of retaining employment focus there is scope to accommodate similar employment and compatible uses to drive forward employment and economic growth within areas where there have been closures or a lack of demand.
 Ultimately this will reduce deprivation levels through better access to employment and creation of job opportunities, leading to improved health and wellbeing and an inclusive society in the short to medium term No significant effects Economic Effects Significant positive effects: Flexibility for alternative compatible uses will maximise job creation potential and ensure less vacancy within employment locations.
-Supports the economic growth aspiration of the development of Belfast as the regional economic driver No significant effects Environmental Effects No significant effects No significant effects Reasons for Selecting Preferred Option 0 will ensure the protection of existing employment zonings, enabling a variety of suitable sites to facilitate to maintain a diverse economy, ensuring all employment sectors are provided for.
-Alternative uses can be assessed has been marketed for a reasonable period of time and there has been no take-up for employment use or redevelor viability.
-Such flexibility is more sustainable and will endeavour to ensure there isn't an oversupply of employment d for.
+Supports the economic growth aspiration of the development of Belfast as the regional economic driver No significant effects Environmental Effects No significant effects No significant effects Reasons for Selecting Preferred Option Option 1 will ensure the protection of existing employment zonings, enablir maintain a diverse economy, ensuring all employment sectors are provided has been marketed for a reasonable period of time and there has been no viability.
+Such flexibility is more sustainable and will endeavour to ensure to d for.
 Alternative uses can be assessed where there is evidence the site take-up for employment use or redevelopment, together with evidence of Timescale of Impact Social: These effects are likely to be realised in the short to medium term.
 Flexible approach more sustainable in medium to long term.
 Mitigation / enhance No mitigation measures or enhancements have been identified.